Thailand Visa for Indians

 Home / International Travel Insurance / Visa / Thailand Visa For Indians

 Thailand is one of the favourite international travel destinations for many Indians.
-Each year, millions of Indians visit Thailand, and thankfully, getting a visa for Thailand is a breeze.
+Each year, millions of Indians visit Thailand, and fortunately, obtaining a Thailand visa for Indians is relatively straightforward.
 Now, of course, you have the option of getting a visa on arrival, but do you want to stand in the long queue for immigration or get it from the comfort of your home?
-Or what if you forget an important paper while in a hurry to get to the airport?
-Imagining it gives us a chill.
+Or what if you forget an important document while rushing to the airport?
+Imagining it gives us the chills.
 However, the choice is yours.

 What is a Thailand visa application?